Exercise during pregnancy

 Be careful and check with your provider when choosing your activities.
 During pregnancy, don’t do:

-- Any sport in which you can get hit in the belly, like ice hockey, kickboxing, soccer or basketball
+- Any sport in which you can get hit in the belly, like ice hockey, boxing, soccer or basketball

-- Scuba diving.
-This can lead to decompression sickness.
-This is when dangerous gas bubbles in your baby's blood vessels.
+- Skydiving or scuba diving.
+Scuba diving can lead to decompression sickness.
+This is when dangerous gas bubbles form in your baby's body.

-When you exercise, drink lots of water.
-Pay attention to your body and how you feel.
-Stop your activity and call your provider if you have any of these signs:
+When you’re doing physical activity, drink lots of water and pay attention to your body and how you feel.
+Stop your activity and call your provider if you have any of these signs or symptoms:

 Does pregnancy change how your body responds to exercise?

 Yes.
 During pregnancy, your body changes in many ways.
-When you’re being active, you may notice these changes:
+When you’re active, you may notice changes in your:

 - Breathing.
-As your baby develops and your body changes, you need more oxygen when you’re pregnant, especially in your second and third trimesters.
-Your growing belly puts pressure on your lungs, making them work harder in a smaller space.
+As your baby develops and your body changes, you need more oxygen.
+Your growing belly puts pressure on your diaphragm, a muscle that helps you breathe.
 You may even find yourself feeling short of breath at times.

 - Heart rate.
-Your heart works harder and beats quicker during pregnancy to get oxygen to your baby.
-You may have less energy for exercise.
+Your heart works harder and beats faster during pregnancy to get oxygen to your baby.

 - Joints.
 Your body makes more of some hormones during pregnancy.
-This can make the tissues in your body more relaxed.
+This can make the tissues that support your joints more relaxed.
 Try to avoid any movements that may strain or hurt your joints.
 Hormones are chemicals made by the body.

-If you were active during your pregnancy, it’s easier to get back into exercise after your baby is born.
-Just be sure to start slowly.
+If you were active during pregnancy, it’s easier to get back into exercise after your baby is born.
+Just start slowly.
 If you feel pain or have other problems during exercise, stop doing the activity and talk to your provider.
-If you had a cesarean section (also called c-section), don’t exercise until your provider says it’s OK.
-A c-section is surgery in which your baby is born through a cut your provider makes in your belly and uterus.